phplego/kotlinlang.ru/packages.md

 import foo.* // everything in 'foo' becomes accessible
 ```

-If there is a name clash, we can disambiguate by using *as*{: .keyword } keyword to locally rename the clashing entity:
+If there is a name clash, we can disambiguate by using **as**<!--keyword--> keyword to locally rename the clashing entity:

 ``` kotlin
 import foo.Bar // Bar is accessible